Jafner/Jafner.net/razer-bat/README.md

 # Razer Battery Level RGB
-Set the RGB color of your device based on your Razer device's battery level.
+See your mouse or keyboard's battery level on your wireless dock.

 # Installation
 Before installing, we need to install some dependencies: